Skip to main content

 Create Dockerfile

 First authenticate to the Minimus registry so the images can be pulled.
-Learn moreSave the following Dockerfile (venv is short for virtual environment):
+Learn moreSave the following Dockerfile.
+The build stage creates an isolated venv (virtual environment) so runtime dependencies can be copied cleanly to the production image:

 Dockerfile